Appleby Horse Fair – Stopping Places

 “Great Asby village greens will be available to Gypsies and Travellers to stay on their way to and from Appleby Fair, however, there are limits set as regards the areas and dates of use which must be adhered to.

-In response to problems encountered in recent years, when there has been some unacceptable behaviour, restrictions will be in place for 2017.
+In response to problems encountered in recent years, when there has been some unacceptable behaviour, restrictions will again be in place for 2018.
 This will result in some areas of the village greens being unavailable for caravans or other vehicles, however, these areas will still be available for horse grazing.

 Please respect the facilities provided and the land provided by the village.
 Please note that this land is privately owned and you do not have a legal right to be on this land.
 Failure to behave responsibly and to respect others’ property may lead to this land being unavailable in the future.“